KitchenTableCoders/kitchentablecoders.github.com/_posts/2012-07-28-functional-me.md

 silliness?
 Doesn't it abandon the clear and proven principles of Object Orientation?
 Often our conceptions becomes clearer when we are given the opportunity to compare and contrast via direct manipulation.
-Thus we'll explore the ideas beyond Functional Programming using Clojure and Light Table.
+Thus we'll explore the ideas behind Functional Programming using Clojure and Light Table.

 We'll end with a simple web application you can run on Heroku.